-Hoan Kiem Lake is a historic and cultural symbol of the city, deeply tied to the legendary tale of Emperor Le Loi returning a magical sword to the Golden Turtle God after defeating foreign invaders.
+Hoan Kiem Lake, Sword Lake, is a historic and cultural symbol of the city, deeply tied to the legendary tale of Emperor Le Loi returning a magical sword to the Golden Turtle God after defeating foreign invaders.

 The legend of Hoan Kiem Lake, or the “Lake of the Returned Sword”, is one of Vietnam's most cherished tales.
 According to the myth, during the early 15th century, the country was under the oppressive rule of the Ming Dynasty from China.
 Amid the struggle for independence, a local leader named Le Loi rose to prominence.
 Known for his charisma and determination, Le Loi sought to reclaim the sovereignty of his people.